frantjc/valheimw/docs/index.md

 curl http://localhost:8080/mods.gz | tar -xzf-
 ```

-To see an exhaustive list of arguments for `valheimw`, see the following or run the help command yourself:
+To see an exhaustive list of arguments for Valheimw, see the following or run the help command yourself:

 ```sh
 docker run ghcr.io/frantjc/valheimw --help